Amigas del Señor

 Picture

 Published in 2017, this book covers five years (2008-2013) in the development of Amigas del Señor Monastery.
-It includes stories of the Sisters' daily life in rural Honduras, their work at the public health clinic, and adventures with robbers, wildfires, the spiritual side of things, and more.
+It includes stories of the Sisters' daily life in rural Honduras, their work at the public health clinic, and adventures with robbers, wildfires, plus their spiritual reflections.
+This book is the closest thing we've got to a monastic rule, and explains how and why we do what we do.

 $15 paperback (https://westernfriend.org/books)